jonmcoe/roman-numeral/README.md

 ## TODOs
-1. API Gateway response code
-    * Need to write rules into API Gateway so error responses have a 4xx status code, and update website accordingly
 1. Investigate existing roman numeral related libraries on PyPi and see if my code can be replaced.
 1. A better front-end thru React/Redux and real build tools.
 1. Domain name for API